johnno1962/injectionforxcode/README.md

 ```

 This works on a device and you need to have selected "Inject Strybds" in the
-"Tunable App Parameters" panel before running the applpication.
+"Tunable App Parameters" panel before running the application.
 Unfortunately,
 segues are not preserved and are not reliable after injection.

 ### "Inject and Reset"

 It may be useful to inject code and reset your application to it's initial
-interafce without the delay of a relaunch by using the new "control-shift-=".
+interface without the delay of a relaunch by using the new "control-shift-=".
-This executes the following code which resets the app storyboard:
+This executes the following code which attempts to reset the app storyboard:

 ```objc
     if ( injectAndReset ) {